-- (1) The FCA has the power to impose a financial penalty of such amount as it considers appropriate on a financial counterparty, non-financial counterparty or other person who has contravened an EMIR requirement or regulation 7 or 8 of the OTC derivatives, CCPs and trade repositories regulation.
-The power to impose a financial penalty does not extend to contravention of articles 11(3) and (4) of EMIR by PRA-authorised financial counterparties. - (2) Where the FCA has imposed such a penalty, it must publish a statement to that effect unless such disclosure would seriously jeopardise the financial markets or cause disproportionate damage to the parties involved. - As the power to impose penalties for contravention of an EMIR requirement or regulations 7 or 8 of the OTC derivatives, CCPs and trade repositories regulation mirrors similar powers to that the FCA has under the Act, the FCA will adopt procedures and policies in relation to the use of those powers akin to those it has adopted under the Act. - The FCA will use the sanctioning powers where it is appropriate to do so and with regard to the relevant factors listed in DEPP 6.2.1G.
-In determining the appropriate level of financial penalty, the FCA will have regard to the principles set out in DEPP 6.5, DEPP 6.5A, DEPP 6.5B, DEPP 6.5D and DEPP 6.7. - Where the FCA proposes or decides to take action to impose a financial penalty referred to in EG 19.122G, it will give the person concerned a warning notice or a decision notice respectively.
-Those notices must state the amount of the penalty.
+(2) Where the FCA exercises its power to impose a financial penalty under the OTC derivatives, CCPs and trade repositories regulation or the Act for breaches in relation to EMIR a penalty, it must publish a statement to that effect unless such disclosure would seriously jeopardise the financial markets or cause disproportionate damage to the parties involved.

+[Note: article 12(2) of EMIR and regulation 9(3) of the OTC derivatives, CCPs and trade repositories regulation]

+- As the power to impose penalties for contravention of an EMIR requirement or regulations 7 or 8 of the OTC derivatives, CCPs and trade repositories regulation mirrors similar powers to that the FCA has under the Act, the FCA will adopt procedures and policies in relation to the use of those powers akin to those it has adopted under the Act, subject to EG 19.123G(2). - The FCA will use the sanctioning powers where it is appropriate to do so and with regard to the relevant factors listed in DEPP 6.2.1G and DEPP 6.4.
+In determining the appropriate level of financial penalty, the FCA will have regard to the principles set out in DEPP 6.5, DEPP 6.5A, DEPP 6.5B, DEPP 6.5D and DEPP 6.7. - Where the FCA proposes or decides to take action to publish a statement or impose a financial penalty referred to in EG 19.123G, it will give the person concerned a warning notice or a decision notice respectively.
+In the case of a public statement, the warning notice or decision notice will also set out the terms of the statement.
+In the case of a financial penalty, the warning notice or decision notice will also state the amount of the penalty.
 On receiving a warning notice, the person concerned has a right to make representations regarding the FCA's proposed decision.
-A person that receives a decision notice may refer the matter to the Tribunal. - 19.127 If it is proposing to impose a penalty under the OTC derivatives, CCPs and traderepositories regulation, the FCA's decision maker will be the RDC.
+A person that receives a decision notice may refer the matter to the Tribunal. - If it is proposing to publish a statement or impose a penalty under the OTC derivatives, CCPs and trade repositories regulation, the FCA's decision maker will be the RDC.
 The RDC will make its decisions following the procedure set out in DEPP 3.2 or where appropriate, DEPP 3.3. - 19.128 Sections 393 and 394 of the Act apply to notices referred to in this section.
-See DEPP 2.4 (Third party rights and access to FCA material).

-$\overline{19.129}$ The FCA will apply the approach to publicity that is outlined in EG 6.

-In relation to authorised persons and recognised bodies which are subject to obligations under EMIR, other information gathering powers and sanctions may also be applicable under the Act.
+See DEPP 2.4 (Third party rights and access to FCA material). - In relation to the notices in this section, the FCA will, subject to EG 19.123G(2), apply the approach to publicity that is outlined in EG 6. - In relation to authorised persons and recognised bodies which are subject to obligations under EMIR, other information gathering powers and sanctions may also be applicable under the Act.